yevheniiairapetian/r3play-client/README.md

 ### Login view
 - Allows users to log in with a username and password
 - Uses user-friendly modals to show information
+- Uses input validation
 ### Signup view
 - Allows new users to register (username, password, email, date of birth)
 - Uses user-friendly modals to show information
+- Uses input validation

 ### Profile view
 - Displays user registration details
-- Uses user-friendly modals to show information
+- Uses user-friendly modals to show success/failure information
 - Allows users to update their info (username, password, email, date of birth)
-- Displays the favorite movies, anime, and TV series (can be expanded/collapsed)
+- Displays the favorite movies, anime, and TV series list (can be expanded/collapsed)
-- Has separate counters for favorite movies, anime, TV series
+- Has separate counters for favorite movies, anime, and TV series list
-- Allows users to remove a movie, anime, TV series from their list of favorites
+- Allows users to remove a movie, anime, and TV series from their list of favorites
 - Allows existing users to deregister

 ### Footer